samohtred/x-tree-m__xml/readme.txt

 1. What is X-Tree-M ?
 ---------------------

-X-Tree-M ('eXtended Tree Method') is aimed to be a discussion tool that's using the DISCO ontology to enable data exchange to and from other discussion tools.
-It is supposed to store arguments, facts and other relevant items in a tree structure, such as problems and questions.
+X-Tree-M ('eXtended Tree Method') is aimed to be a kind of wiki to collect all arguments, questions, facts, etc. in a tree-like topic-structure.
+The goal is to prevent redundant discussions, to share knowledge and arguments between Millions of people and to support new political activists to get substantial knowledge pretty fast and enable them to start discussing at a higher level.
-This tree structure is not intended to be an ordinary one since it should be possible in the future that two completely different main topics can share the same subtopic.
-Additionally it should be possible (in case of open questions and problems) to provide a sophisticated workflow to solve open issues like projects.
-The following list provides an overview of other future key features :
+This tree structure is not intended to be an ordinary one since it is possible that two completely different main topics can share the same subtopic.
+In the future it should be possible (in case of open questions and problems) to provide a sophisticated workflow to solve open issues like projects.
+The following list provides an overview of other future features :

 - statement extraction from fulltext sources such as chats, emails, forums, etc.
 - fulltext creator -> select items from the argument / fact tree, bring them into the proper order and